Modular structure in labour networks reveals skill basins: Acknowledgments and funding

 \section{Acknowledgments and funding}

-We would like to acknowledge the Irish for Department for Jobs, Enterprise and Innovation for their helpful feedback and engagement.
-We would also like to thank a number of colleagues for their insightful comments including Samuel Heroy, Mattie Landman, Helena Lenihan, Philip O'Regan, Martin Henning, Dario Diodato and Mercedes Delgado.
+We would like to acknowledge Eoin Flaherty, Mattie Landman and Camila Rangel Smith for research assistance on this project, as well as Daniel Straulino and Francesca Froy for their useful input.

-We would further like to acknowledge the Irish Central Statistics Office (CSO) for allowing us to access their data.
+We would like to thank the Irish Department for Enterprise, Trade and Employment for their helpful feedback and engagement, as well as a number of colleagues for their insightful comments including Samuel Heroy, Helena Lenihan, Philip O'Regan, Martin Henning, Dario Diodato and Mercedes Delgado.

-This article was completed with support from the PEAK Urban programme, funded by UKRI's Global Challenge Research Fund, Grant Ref: ES/P011055/1.
+This article was completed with support from the PEAK Urban programme, funded by UKRI's Global Challenge Research Fund, Grant Ref: ES/P011055/1, and Turing-HSBC-ONS Economic Data Science Award ‘Network modelling of the UK’s urban skill base’.